 - The end credits music counts with these awesome songs:

-- Really, Radio Mirror Park in general is an entire radio station full of awesome music (notably, some of the three ending songs and the opening theme for GTA Online all come from this station).
-A large number of series fans have declared it the best GTA Radio station ever.
+- Really, Radio Mirror Park in general is an entire radio station full of awesome music (notably, some of the three ending songs and the opening theme for GTA Online - "Change of Coast" by Neon Indian - all come from this station).
+With notable examples being the aforementioned "Sleepwalking", "Shine a Light (Flight Facilities Remix)" by The C90s, "So Many Details" by Toro y Moi, "Don't Come Close" by Yeasayer, and "Sometimes" by Miami Horror, a large number of series fans have declared it the best GTA Radio station ever.

 - CW McCall's legendary hit Convoy.